serhan-yilmaz/PrinciplesGuide/README.md

 - Admit your mistakes and weaknesses.
 Be realistic, but don't be too hard on yourself.
 Try to compensate any damage to others, if feasible.
     - Similarly, respect those who admit their mistakes and offer them a chance at redemption.
 People that try to hide their mistakes don't make great allies.
 - Be humble.
 Do not believe you can cheat your way easily.
 People aren't stupid.
 In many cases, it would come back to bite you, sooner or later.
-    - Also, do not approach people with an expectation of benefit.
+    - Likewise, do not approach people with an expectation of benefit.
 The vibe you give will reflect it.
 - Accept that you need other people.
 Can't do everything by yourself.
 Can't survive alone, nor live a long, fulfilling life without others.

 #### Principle of Emotionality